Waters-APS/NG_SQL_Public/README.md

-# NG_SQL_Public
+# Overview
-Public facing SQL Scripts for Waters NuGenesis
+This is the public repository for database SQL scripts related to the NuGenesis Oracle Database.

+These fall under a few categories:
+Schema Verify scripts
+DB Monitor scripts
+Pre-Migration scripts